 Despite extraordinary progress, data integration remains difficult.

-The HCA is working toward structured data portals and shared nomenclature frameworks, but building a “living reference atlas” that evolves with new data requires both technical and cultural shifts.
+The HCA is working toward structured data portals and shared nomenclature frameworks, while building a “living reference atlas” that evolves with new data requires both technical and cultural shifts.

 The question moving forward is whether the Atlas should remain a static reference or become a dynamic, continuously updated biological model.